sharisseji/Sleep-Optimizer-Secondary-Board/README.md

 # Sleep-Optimizer-Secondary-Board

 This project uses two STM32 Microcontrollers to manually control and reset light and sound settings to provide an optimal sleeping environment.
-This board sends the USART signal to the main board based on button input.
+This board sends the UART signal to the main board based on button input.

 Code for the main board can be found [here](https://github.com/sharisseji/Sleep-Optimizer-Main-Board.git).